CoolCat467/fix-lwjgl/README.md

 # fix-lwjgl
-Fix LWJGL (Light Weight Java Game Library) java classpath data for ARM devices
+Fix LWJGL (Light Weight Java Game Library) version used in Minecraft for ARM devices

 ## Description
-This script is a wrapper for launching Minecraft on devices that aren't properly supported by Mojang, such as computers running Raspberry Pi OS.
+This script is a wrapper for launching Minecraft on devices that aren't properly supported by Mojang, such as computer with ARM processors like the Raspberry Pi 3 and 4.
 On these devices, the wrong version of LWJGL is downloaded, preventing minecraft from working properly.
-This program takes the arguments that would have been used to run Minecraft and rewrites a few details about LWJGL, pointing minecraft to use a user-specified folder as the LWJGL library library path for the shared object files and in the case of LWJGL 3, completely re-writing the java class path information to use the correct files.
+This program takes the arguments that would have been used to run Minecraft and rewrites a few details about LWJGL, pointing minecraft to use a user-specified folder as the LWJGL library library path for the shared object files and in the case of LWJGL 3, changing the java class path information to use the correct files.

 ## Testing
 This program has been tested successfully with [ATLauncher](https://github.com/ATLauncher/ATLauncher)